 Participants represent a wide variety of financial institutions and individuals in disparate data science and business leadership roles.

 “This survey confirms the important role AI and ML play in the transformation of financial services and can aid your organization on its technology journey.
 In the end, data is just the beginning.”

 David Craig, CEO of Refinitiv concludes the study.

-You can download the full report here free of charge.
+You can download the full AI and machine learning study here free of charge.

 Featured image: Edited from Freepik